anton-mel/HALOTESTING/README.md

 ### Intan Device Missing

 > [!NOTE]
-> If the Intan RHX Device cannot be found on pipeline start-up, this could potentially be caused if you are already running the Intan GUI for waveform visualization without enabling pipelined mode (see `modified-intan-rhx` section).
+> If the Intan RHX Device cannot be found on pipeline start-up, this could potentially be caused if you are already running the GUI for waveform visualization without enabling pipelined mode (see `modified-intan-rhx` section).
 The GUI will then occupy the cable and block any other readers.
 To fix, try closing the GUI.

 ## asic-sender